benjaminion/upgrading-ethereum-book/src/book.md

 ## Introduction <!-- /part3/introduction -->

+The online annotated specification is available in two forms:
+  - divided into chapters in [Part 3](/part3) of the main book, and
+  - as a standalone [single page](/annotated-spec) that's useful for searching.

+The contents of each are identical.

 ### Annotated Specification

 The following chapters present the entire core beacon chain technical specification, annotated with my explanations and comments.